In 1923, Work Began on First Block of Country Club Plaza

 Over the decades, many businesses moved in and out of the block.
 Wolferman’s was replaced by a bank in the 1960s.
 Hat and fur shops came and went on 47th Street.
 Robinsons Shoes operate on the block from 1928 to 1976.
 Replacing the gas station, the popular Alice Wong’s Pacific Café moved in at Mill Creek and 46th Terrace, where the popular Figlio Restaurant was later located in the late 1980s.

-The slideshow below shows the rest of the buildings on the block as they appeared in 1940.
+The photos below show the rest of the buildings on the block as they appeared in 1940.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.